E-commerce

 Useful indicators for the first 30 days

-Do not overload your dashboard: three to five indicators are enough to know whether the channel deserves continued investment.
+Do not overload your dashboard: three to five indicators are enough to know whether the channel deserves to be fed.

 What it tells you